Metal

 Copper:

-• Extraction and Refining: Copper mining involves extracting ore from the earth, which may disrupt habitat, deforestation, soil erosion and release harmful chemicals into the environment.
+• Extraction and Refining: Copper mining involves extracting ore from the earth, which may disrupt habitat, deforestation, and soil erosion and release harmful chemicals into the environment.
 Refining copper also requires significant energy inputs.

 • Energy Use: Copper mining and refining consume an immense amount of energy, contributing significantly to greenhouse gas emissions and climate change.
 The intensity can differ depending on ore grade or mining techniques employed.